-Platy fish are some of the most popular members of aquariums around the globe.
-Aquarists are attracted to these fish for a variety of reasons, including their incredibly vibrant and diverse colorations and patterns.
+Aquarists love Platy fish for a variety of reasons, including their incredibly vibrant and diverse colorations and patterns, which make for an attractive aquariums.
 They’re also very easy to breed, compatible with many other fish, and known for their robust nature that makes them easy to care for and keep alive.

 Today, thanks to selective breeding efforts, Platies are becoming more colorful than ever before.
 New colors and patterns are popping up all the time, helping to make these fish even more popular.
 Let’s take a look at 20 of the wild and interesting variations of Platies that are available.

 The 20 Types of Platy Fish Colors, Species, & Tail Varieties

 Below you will find the most common platy fish colors, patterns, and fin variations.

 You can find Platies in a wide range of colors.
 They have several main base colors and they can appear in many shades of each of these colors.
 Moreover, they can display several or all of these colors at once.